-Furthermore, thanks to the pollen’s elevated amounts of antioxidant rutin, it can help circulate and also prevent heart attacks and stroke on the grounds that rutin fortifies capillaries and blood vessels.
+Furthermore, thanks to pollen’s elevated amounts of rutin antioxidant, it may help to circulate blood and also prevent heart attacks and stroke on the grounds that rutin fortifies capillaries and blood vessels.

-As honey, local bee pollen can be an effective cure for fever and allergy if taken at least six weeks before the beginning of the season and enjoyed it regularly throughout of the season.
+As local honey, bee pollen can be an effective cure for hay fever and allergies if taken at least six weeks before the beginning of the season and used regularly throughout.

-This technique, refer to as desensitization, involves the administration of low amounts of allergens to stimulate the immune system to produce antibodies that will get rid of the allergic reaction.
+This technique, refers to as desensitization, involving the administration of low amounts of allergens to stimulate the immune system to produce antibodies that will get rid of allergic reactions.

-The bee pollen is said to stimulate ovarian function, helps in assisting and accelerating pregnancy.
-Not only does this increase ovulation, but according to some sources, the pollen improves the ability of the egg to survive the incubation period.
+Bee pollen is said to help stimulate ovarian function, by assisting and accelerating pregnancy.
+Not only may this help to increase ovulation, but according to some sources, pollen improves the ability of the egg to survive the incubation period.